JackBarker7/obsidian-latexocr/README.md

 # obsidian-latexocr

 A simple [Obsidian](https://obsidian.md/) plugin to run [LaTeX-OCR](https://github.com/lukas-blecher/LaTeX-OCR) if it is installed locally.
+This allows equations compiled by $\LaTeX$ from an image to be converted to raw $\LaTeX$ code that can then be used in a markdown file.

 # Features